 Current near visual acuity of any degree that does not correct to 20/40 in the better eye (ICD 367.1 to 367.32).
 Current refractive error (hyperopia (ICD 367.0), myopia (ICD 367.1), astigmatism (ICD 367.2x)), in excess of -8.00 or +8.00 diopters spherical equivalent or astigmatism in excess of 3.00 diopters.

 Any condition that requires contact lenses for adequate correction of vision, such as corneal scars and opacities (ICD 370.0x) and irregular astigmatism (ICD 367.22).
 Color vision (ICD 368.5x) requirements shall be set by the individual Services.
 Within the Navy and Marine Corps, another disqualifying vision requirement for some jobs in the military is the color vision standard.

 Color vision will be tested because adequate color vision is a prerequisite for entry into many military specialties.
 However, for entrance into a military academy or ROTC or OCS/OTS programs, the inability to distinguish and identify without confusion the color of an object, substance, material, or light that is uniformly colored a vivid red or vivid green is disqualifying.

-Contact lenses.
-Complicated cases requiring contact lenses for adequate correction of vision, such as corneal scars (371) and irregular astigmatism (367.2).
+Complicated cases requiring contact lenses for adequate correction of vision, such as corneal scars (ICD 371) and irregular astigmatism (ICD 367.2).

 Derived from Department of Defense (DOD) Directive 6130.03, Physical Standards for Appointment, Enlistment, and Induction, and DOD Instruction 6130.03 (2011 update), Criteria and Procedure Requirements for Physical Standards for Appointment, Enlistment, or Induction in the Armed Forces.